tlwt/doctemplate/README.md

 2. adapt the `/documents/document-variables.env` to reflect your project settings.
 3. run `docker-compose up` (this time it should run faster)

+## How do I update the user manual
+Repeat the previous steps but:
+1. make sure your documentation is in `/documents/sphinxdocs-sources`  (or point it to the right location within the `docker-compose.yml` ==> see line `- ./sources/:/tmp/sources`)

 ### The tech details